brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

 can the two subclasses be composed together so as to combine their features?

-No, in the general case they cannot.
+No; in the general case, they cannot.

 One problem is that Python initialization methods